WRFan/jailbreak10.3.3/README.md

 	Resolved to TxCap file path: ""

-Well, this sure as hell isn't work on iOS 10.x.
+Well, this sure as hell isn't working on iOS 10.x.
 I got firmware from iOS 12.4.7, but no go:

 	/usr/libexec/wifiFirmwareLoaderLegacy -r -F /usr/share/firmware/wifi/43342a0_NEW/cabernet.trx -N /usr/share/firmware/wifi/43342a0_NEW/cabernet-m-mt.txt